 Many experts believe the whole body mass index (BMI) system is flawed, as it doesn't take into account the added weight of muscle compared to fat and a variety of other factors.
 That said, one thing people can agree on: Carrying extra fat around your waist (i.e., central abdominal fat) is not a good thing.

-In fact, compared to simply being overweight, carrying this type of abdominal fat has been associated with an increased risk of coronary heart disease, cardiovascular disease, and type 2 diabetes—all of which could lead to premature death.
+Compared to simply being overweight, carrying this type of abdominal fat has been associated with4 an increased risk of coronary heart disease, cardiovascular disease, and type 2 diabetes—all of which could lead to premature death.
 Women are at increased risk for greater abdominal fat after menopause when estrogen decreases and body fat shifts to the abdomen.

-Try this: If this sounds like you, aim to slowly increase your physical activity.
-Even just walking three days per week for about an hour has been shown to reduce belly fat.
+Aim to slowly increase your physical activity.
+Even just walking three days per week for about an hour has been shown to5 reduce belly fat.
 Or consider trying a form of intermittent fasting, which may help trigger weight loss and increase fat burn.

 Chronic exhaustion could also be a sign that you're not adequately supporting your mitochondria—the energy-producing powerhouses of your cells.
 "As we age, we should be replacing old, dying-off mitochondria with new ones," Kim Crawford, M.D., told mbg.
 "This process is called mitochondrial biogenesis, and it's crucial for vibrant aging.
 If we're sick or growing older and have mitochondrial apoptosis (die-off) without biogenesis, we have increasingly lower energy levels and will develop medical problems."